xxyhs/SqlLoaderHelper/README.md

 ## Features

-1.the extension will watch all sql files in your project, the extension will find all sql file's same parent folder as base directory and watch all sql file's change. for example you store all sql files in a folder named `SQLs`,
+1.The extension will watch all sql files in your project when you set the `SQLRoot` in .sln file, and covert sql files to code name list for auto-complete for example you store all sql files in a folder named `SQLs`,
 ```
 your_solution.sln